 The diversity of eggplant in plant-based cooking is truly endless.
 Yet, some of the most popular dishes use this veggie as a substitute.
 Try out a few of these tasty, meatless recipes: Pulled Soya Lasagna, Eggplant Burger, Asian Eggplant Stir-Fry, or this Middle Eastern-Style Veggie Bake.

 One large, cooked potato with skin offers an amazing 1600 milligrams of potassium!
 Not only do potatoes outrank other veggies in potassium levels, but they’re also a great source of vitamin C, folate, choline, magnesium, calcium, and sodium.
 Potatoes are a wonderful filler for many plant-based recipes.
 They satiate hunger while keeping you feeling full longer.

 Their many uses make potatoes a staple in any kitchen, from stews and soups.
 Try Sweet Potato, Cauliflower, and Peanut Stew and Chipotle Sweet Potato Soup — to pizza and pasta — Potato Pizza With White Bean Garlic Sauce and Sweet Potato Noodles With Garlic Cashew Cream — to hearty breakfast recipes — Loaded Potato Omelet and Potato Hash and Tofu Scramble Skillet.

 White, Soy, and Lima Beans

 Beans are also a great source of potassium.
-With that said, not all beans are created equal with potassium levels.
+With that said, not all beans are created equal in potassium levels.
 One cup of raw white beans has 3,626 milligrams of potassium.
-One cup of roasted soy beans has 2,346 milligrams of potassium.
+One cup of roasted soybeans has 2,346 milligrams of potassium.
 And one cup of cooked lima beans has 955 milligrams of potassium.